wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 	</html>

+Again we used the HTML tag `<ul>` to define an unordered list and create a series of list elements (`<li>`) which contain a HTML hyperlink
-Here we have updated each list element (`<li>`) adding a HTML hyperlink (`<a>`).
-The hyperlink has an `href` attribute, which we use to specify the target URL defined by `{{ category.slug }}`.
+(`<a>`).
+The hyperlink has an `href` attribute, which we use to specify the target URL defined by `/rango/category/{{ category.slug }}`, i.e. `/rango/category/python-books/`.

 ### Demo

-Let's try everything out now by visiting the Rango's homepage.
-You should see your homepage listing all the categories.
-The categories should now be clickable links.
-Clicking on `Python` should then take you to the `Python` detailed category view, as demonstrated in Figure fig-rango-links.
-If you see a list of links like `Official Python Tutorial`, then you've successfully set up the new view.
-Try navigating a category which doesn't exist, like `/rango/category/computers`.
+Let's try everything out now by visiting Rango's homepage.
+You should see up to five categories on the index page.
+The categories should now be links.
+Clicking on `Python` should then take you to the `Python` category page, as shown in Figure fig-rango-links.
+If you see a list of links like `Official Python Tutorial`, then you've successfully set up the new page.
+Try navigating a category which doesn't exist, like `/rango/category/computers/`.
 You should see a message telling you that no pages exist in the category.

 ![What your link structure should now look like.
 Starting with the Rango